 The frequency response of the AT5040 is comparatively flat for a great vocal mic.
 Of the numerous engineers to which I loaned the AT5040, we heard constant feedback about how pure it sounded, nevertheless, it would possibly disappoint engineers (like myself) that search for a character in a mic and attempt to carefully match the sound of a mic to the sound of a voice.

 The output stage is extraordinarily hot; we were shocked there was no pad and no high pass filter.
 I used to be ready to make use of a standalone phantom supply to power the mic and ran the mic output straight right into a Gates Sta-Level.
 It sounded nice.

 - The massive diaphragm microphone in a class of its personal

 - Frequency response: 20 – 20,000 Hz

 Condenser microphones, however, might be largely cut up into two distinct camps.
 Firstly, large-diaphragm condenser mics deliver taste and shade to a sound and are good for vocals, speech, and acoustic instruments.

 Conversely, small-diaphragm condensers are very good selections for tonal accuracy and produce an extra constant result throughout the frequency spectrum.

 You’ll see small-diaphragm condensers used on cymbals, or as overhead or ambient mics to fill out a general mix, for instance.
-Condensers can supply a spread of pickup patterns, from cardioid by means of to omnidirectional.
+Condensers can supply a spread of pickup patterns, from cardioid by means to omnidirectional.